Videos are a quick way to access the basic science about the harms of viewing internet porn.

-In 2016 members of The Reward Foundation spoke at the 3rd International Conference on Technology Addiction is Istanbul, Turkey.
+In 2016 members of The Reward Foundation spoke at the 3rd International Conference on Technology Addiction in Istanbul, Turkey.
 Darryl Mead spoke on The risks young people face when they become porn consumers (running time 12.07).
 Mary Sharpe looked at Strategies to prevent internet porn addiction (running time 19.47).
 Our Honorary Research Officer, Gary Wilson, spoke on Eliminating chronic internet porn use reveals its effects (running time 17.24).

 The Demise of Guys

-The Stanford University psychologist Philip Zimbardo has been a big influence on thinking about the influences making boys less successful at school.
+The Stanford University psychologist Philip Zimbardo has been a big influence on thinking about the influences which are making boys less successful at school.
 In ‘The Demise of Guys‘ he asks why the performance of boys seems to be declining in the modern world (running time 4:43).

 The Great Porn Experiment

 In 2012 Gary Wilson responded to Philip Zimbardo’s challenge with ‘The Great Porn Experiment’.
 It sets out the evidence of heavy consumption of internet pornography as one of the likely causes of the general decline in the performance of boys.
 ‘The Great Porn Experiment’ has now been viewed on YouTube more than 13.7 million times and has been translated into 18 languages (running time 16:28).